Academic Staff Higher Degree by Research Workload Support Scheme Guidelines

 Progress in HDRs completed through Charles Sturt are monitored in part through the provision of formal Progress Reporting.
 This is designed to be of extra assistance in ensuring progression and a positive experience.
 Traditionally the formal progress report submitted provides a mechanism for a HDR candidate or Principal Supervisor to identify any issues of concern.
-The Research Office is responsible for the administration for the Charles Sturt HDR Progress Reports and will inform students of the Progress Report requirements and timelines.
+Research Services and Graduate Studies is responsible for the administration for the Charles Sturt HDR Progress Reports and will inform students of the Progress Report requirements and timelines.

 Under this scheme, it is essential that the staff member’s Head of School (HOS) remains well informed of the progress of their staff, whether the HDR is being undertaken at Charles Sturt or at another organisation.
 It is a requirement under the scheme that staff provide relevant information to the HOS to facilitate annual review for ongoing support.
 It is the staff members’ responsibility also to ensure information flows/reporting/evidence is provided in a timely manner in advance of the probation or EDRS meeting.
 In advance of the meeting, staff are required to consult with their HOS regarding what the most appropriate documentary evidence will be for their probation or EDRS meeting.
 Where possible, for staff studying a HDR at another institution a Charles Sturt staff member should be appointed to the supervisory team.
 This is strongly recommended for the benefit of the Charles Sturt staff member.